 Descent into the Dark Age

 In the fifth century, western Europe descended into a ‘Dark Age’.
 In my terminology, this means that it went from civilisation to barbarism and it thus forms one of the most significant episodes in our whole story.
-Indeed as the ourselves revel in the delights of our own civilisation we need to be aware that it is possible for civilisation to slip back into is barbarism.
-So what was it like?
-Why was it so complete?
-And above all, while did it last so long – for was not for another thousand years that there was a Renaissance, and Western Europe began to achieve once more some of the characteristics of civilisation.
+Indeed as we revel in the delights of our own civilisation we need to be aware that it is possible for civilisation to slip back into barbarism.
+So what happened?
+Why was the ‘fall’ so complete?
+And above all, why did it last so long – for it was not for another thousand years that there was a Renaissance, and Western Europe began to achieve once more some of the characteristics of civilisation.